GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Discussion

-Finally, perhaps the most intriguing type of stratification we found in GS\_3073 is the chemical abundance stratification.
-The abundance ratio of N/O inferred from optical lines in the PRISM and G395H spectra appears only slightly higher than the N/O of local galaxies with similar metallicities.
-In contrast, the N/O inferred from UV lines is significantly higher than local galaxies, and also the highest among the nitrogen-loud galaxies confirmed by JWST, as shown in Figure~\ref{fig:no_relation}.
-While the potential outflow component in the optical lines and the blending of \heii\ and \oiiis\ could bring the N/O ratios estimated from optical and UV lines closer, the lower limit on the UV N/O is still significantly higher than the highest optical N/O we estimated.
-This result suggests the nitrogen is more enriched in the UV-line dominated zone, which is a denser and more highly ionized zone compared to the optical-line dominated zone.
+Finally, perhaps the most intriguing type of stratification we found in GS\_3073 is the chemical abundance stratification, \redtxt{as also found by \citet{james2009} and \citet{pascale2023} in Mrk 996 and the Sunburst Arc, respectively}.
+The abundance ratio of N/O inferred from \redtxt{the low-critical density and low-ionization lines including \oii\ and \nii} in the PRISM and G395H spectra appears only slightly higher than the N/O of local galaxies with similar metallicities.
+In contrast, the N/O inferred from \redtxt{the high-critical density and high-ionization} UV lines is significantly higher than local galaxies, and also the highest among the nitrogen-loud galaxies confirmed by JWST, as shown in Figure~\ref{fig:no_relation}.
+While the potential outflow component in the optical lines and the blending of \heii\ and \oiiis\ could bring the N/O ratios estimated from \redtxt{the two sets of} lines closer, the lower limit on the UV N/O is still significantly higher than the highest N/O we estimated \redtxt{from \nii/\oii}.
+This result suggests the nitrogen is more enriched in the UV-line dominated zone, which is a denser and more highly ionized zone compared to the \redtxt{low-density and low-ionization zone where lines such as \oii\ and \nii\ originate in}.
 Presumably, the UV-line dominated zone lies closer to the accretion disk of the central SMBH and thus is more directly affected by the abundance pattern potentially resulting from dense nuclear star formation.
 This would then suggest the nitrogen-loudness is confined to the BLR and the inner NLR and would reduce the total mass of stars required to build the observed abundances.
 Still, with the current observations, we cannot constrain precisely the physical scale of the enriched region.

 Also, it is possible that the optical narrow lines are contaminated by SF regions in GS\_3073.
 The narrow optical line ratios of GS\_3073, as shown by \citet{ubler2023a}, lies close to the boundary of SF regions and AGN regions in the BPT diagram.
 While this behavior can be simply explained by a metal-poor NLR \citep{scholtz2023}, we cannot fully rule out the contribution from metal-poor SF regions.
 If the peculiar enrichment of nitrogen in GS\_3073 is confined to the nuclear region as we speculated, then the non-nuclear region in GS\_3073 can simply show ``normal'' abundances.
 As a result, the contamination from non-nuclear region for optical lines would lead to an estimation of a less extreme N/O.